BioBoost/embedded_systems_course/linux_basics/readme.md

 * Modularity: Can include only what a system needs even at run time.
 * Easy to program: You can learn from existing code.
 Many useful resources on the net.

-Very important to know is that the kernel interface is stable over time.
+Very important to know is that the **kernel interface is stable over time**.
 This basically means that only new system calls can be added by the kernel developers and no old calls can be removed.
 This means that applications running on an older kernel version should always work on a newer one.
 The system call interface is actually wrapped by the C library and user space applications usually never make a system call directly but rather use the corresponding C library functions.

 ## The MAN-pages